uviclibraries/rstudio/tidyverse-data.md

 ### 3.2 Read data

 After loading the package and setting your working directory, you should be ready to load the data into R. In this activity, we will be working with a table containing information about shipping orders.
-Each row represents one order, and each column represents a specific type of data about the orders
+Each row represents one order, and each column represents a specific type of data about the orders.

 <div class="task-box" markdown="1">